 Organs of elimination are just part of the body detoxing system.

 Even though your body is adept at healthy detox and cleansing naturally, channels of elimination sometimes get overwhelmed.
-When toxins build up in your cells, certain illnesses or other conditions occur.
+When toxins build up in your cells, certain illnesses or unpleasant symptoms occur.
 When one channel is burdened, others become challenged as well.

-Because we are exposed to so many toxins, it is helpful to intentionally support your natural body detoxification system and your detox pathways as part of your wellness plan.
-Cleansing foods, exercise, quality sleep, and plenty of water will help you do that on a daily basis.
+Intentionally support natural body detoxification.
+Because we are exposed to so many toxins, it is helpful to intentionally support your natural body detoxification system and your detox pathways as part of your long-term wellness plan.
+This is the best overall first line of defense includes eating healthy cleansing foods, avoiding toxic foods and products, getting adequate exercise, quality sleep, and plenty of clean water on a daily basis.

 Periodic short term detox cleanses may be beneficial.
-If you follow a sensible plan, it may reduce the typical burden on your system and give it what it needs to release some stored toxins.
+Some people find it helpful to fast or go on a mono-diet of organic apples for a day.
+Others may use binders such as clay or activated charcoal with psyllium for a week or more per month to trap and release toxins in the colon.
+There are many options.
+If you follow a sensible plan, periodic cleanses may reduce the typical burden on your system and give it what it needs to release some stored toxins.
 They can also get you back on track if you backslid with your eating and other health habits.
+Most of these cleanses will not get rid of heavy metals already trapped in the cells.

 For optimal physical health and a lasting effect, it is in your best interest to think and act long term.
 Support your organs of elimination with healthy living and eating habits.
 Be mindful of minimizing incoming toxins and give your body what it needs to cleanse itself naturally.